Find out about our therapeutic and counselling services.

 We aim to give you the best possible support and respond to you as quickly as possible, but remember:

-• we aim to see all students within a reasonable time frame, although at peak times waiting periods will be longer and cases will be prioritised in order of urgency
+- we aim to see all students within a reasonable time frame, but there will be times during the year when waiting periods will be longer and cases will be prioritised in order of urgency

-If you want longer-term therapy, we can provide a list of low-cost services in the local area.
+If you want longer-term therapy, find out more about low-cost services in the local area [PDF 292KB]

 Your privacy